awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 1. On the **Step 2: VPC with a Single Public Subnet** page, enter a friendly name for your VPC in the **VPC name** field\.
 Leave the other default configuration settings, and choose **Create VPC**\.
 On the confirmation page, choose **OK**\.

-For more information about Amazon VPC, see [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/) in the *Amazon VPC User Guide*\.
+For more information about VPCs, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

 ## Create a Security Group<a name="create-a-base-security-group"></a>